mikowitz/crony/README.md

 * you know that getting the answer from a friend (or the internet) isn't going to help you learn how to write them for yourself
 * you'd just like to know if that cron expression you just wrote does what you meant it to

-Rubycron has got you covered.
+Crony's got your back.

-# Rubycron - it's not just a [river in Italy][rubicon]!
+# Crony

-It's also a 'spell-checker' for cron expressions.
+Crony is a 'spell-checker' for cron expressions.
 Ask it to parse that cron expression you just wrote, and it'll let you know if it's gonna do anything close to what you meant it to.